Last Updated on by Dan S

 Create Discounts

 Creating discounts can give the impression of a deal.
-Savvy customers still like to shop during a recession when there is the potential for a saving.
+70% of consumers admit that a discount offer has pushed them to make a purchase they didn’t plan.
+Savvy customers still like to shop during economic uncertainty when there is the potential for a saving.
 You obviously make less margin as merchant when you discount but a handful of discounted sales is better than no sales.

 Deploy cross-sells and upsells